 Our vehicle loans are designed to make it easy for you to own your dream car or bike.
 A used car loan gives you the freedom to choose a model you want to own with affordable interest rates and flexible repayment options.

-The process of getting the loan is simple and easy.
+The process of getting a loan is simple and easy.
 Here are the steps you need to follow:

-Vehicle owners are usually concerned with the lifespan of their vehicle.
-This is perfectly understandable because a car involves costs that are additional to the initial purchase price.
-You will need to check on registration cost, insurance, service costs and repair costs, if any.
+Vehicle owners are usually concerned with the lifespan of their vehicles.
+This is perfectly understandable because a car involves costs that are added to the initial purchase price.
+You will need to check on registration costs, insurance, service costs and repair costs if any.
 Buying a used vehicle, especially with a used-car loan needs some research and inspection.
 Make sure you get it checked by a mechanic and take it for a test drive before buying.

 Here are a few things you need to keep in mind:

 A vehicle which is about 3-5 years old, is the best buy.
 Check the vehicle’s odometer to compare the number of kilometres it has run against the year of manufacturing.
 Next, check the engine.
 It should start smoothly.
 For example, a good engine will not emit any black or blue smoke during acceleration.
 Also, check for oil spouts from the exhaust and other leaks.
 Examine the wear and tear of the tyres, including the Stepney, to know whether you need to change them.

 Make sure your ownership of the vehicle before applying for a loan.
 Get the registration certificate which proves the ownership of the car.
 The engine and chassis number should match that on the registration papers.
 Get a lawyer to help with all legal documents so that any mishaps or accidents related to the vehicle, before the date of actual purchase, do not become your liability.